yvrob/HxF/README.md

 * `looping`: if not using discrete motion, use an optimization-based algorithm which matches the last positions file with the first one to enable infinite number of steps.

 <ins>Restart<ins>
-* `read_firt_compositions`: start with already defined composition, stored in one or several binary restart files and a .csv file containing the pebble bed information.
+* `read_first_compositions`: start with already defined composition, stored in one or several binary restart files and a .csv file containing the pebble bed information.
 * `restart_calculation`: restart from a stopped calculation at a given step, stored in one or several binary restart files and a .csv file containing the pebble bed information.

 <ins>Output<ins>